” GSM Calculation” the best 2 ways to find.

 Prepare the Sample:

-Ensure that the sample of the material you’re testing is representative of the entire batch or roll and must be neet and clean.
+Ensure that the sample of the material you’re testing is representative of the entire batch or roll and that it is neat and clean.

 Cut a Sample Swatch:

 Use the GSM cutter to cut a square or rectangular swatch of the material.
-The size of the swatch should be precisely known and is typically specified by the GSM cutter’s design (e.g., 100 cm^2).
+The swatch size should be precisely known and typically specified by the GSM cutter’s design (e.g., 100 cm^2).

 Weigh the Sample: